bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 > - [David Nolen](http://swannodette.github.io/2013/07/31/extracting-processes/)

 It's important to call out this pattern of decoupling event sources and main application actors.
-The common practice in JavaScript land is to put actions into event callbacks.
-The approach that we have taken so far here is to have callbacks insert messages into a message queue.
+The common practice in JavaScript land is to put actions directly into event callbacks.
+The approach that we have taken here is to have callbacks insert messages into a message queue.

 This effectively decouples the events from the actions being taken.
 Following this pattern we can easily create new event sources without rewriting our application code.
-For instance, we can simply write a input channel for testing purposes.
+For instance, we can simply write a separate input channel for testing purposes or an automated player.

 Having a message queue also allows us to filter, repeat and otherwise morph the queue as we are above.
-We took a series of draw messages and turned it into a series of dot messages.
+We took a series of drawing messages and turned it into a series of dot messages.

-This is a powerful pattern that should be considered when writing JavaScript programs.
+The queue of messages is a powerful pattern that should be included in our considerations when writing JavaScript programs.

 ## Putting together a game loop

-Now that we've turned low level events into a high level game information stream let's consume that stream.
+Now that we've turned low level events into a high level game information stream, it is time to consume that stream.

 {% highlight clojure %}